-This bulletin has been revised to update the model years.
-Please discard Corporate Bulletin Number 03-06-01-023A.
+This bulletin has been revised to add the 2020-2022 Model Years to Chevrolet Express and GMC Savana vans.
+Please discard Corporate Bulletin Number 03-06-01-023E.

 Information on Engine Oil Consumption Guidelines

 All engines require oil to lubricate and protect the load bearing and internal moving parts from wear including cylinder walls, pistons and piston rings.
 When a piston moves down its cylinder, a thin film of oil is left on the cylinder wall.
 During the combustion process, part of this oil layer is consumed.
 As a result, varying rates of oil consumption are accepted as normal in all engines.